 - Property changes: There is an exoneration clause that states Airbnb do not even have to have an active guarantee surrounding your property if you change it in any material way.
 We cannot work out exactly what this clause means – but it is certainly worrying.
 Better think carefully before revamping that bathroom!

-First off, because we appreciate this blog post sounds like an all-out Airbnb bashing, I’d just like to make very clear that at GUARDHOG we do absolutely love Airbnb as a platform and we work with them very closely.
+First off, because we appreciate this blog post sounds like an all-out Airbnb bashing, we’d just like to make very clear that at GUARDHOG we do absolutely love Airbnb as a platform.

-As I’ve already said, Airbnb clearly states that the guarantee is not an insurance product, and even go as far as to recommend that hosts take out their own comprehensive insurance policies as well as having the host guarantee in place, and this is where GUARDHOG comes in.
+As we have already said, Airbnb clearly states that the guarantee is not an insurance product, and even go as far as to recommend that hosts take out their own comprehensive insurance policies as well as having the host guarantee in place, and this is where GUARDHOG comes in.

 What the Airbnb Host Guarantee cannot cover, we can.
 And we can do it in a simple, cost-effective, time-efficient way.